 - Pour mixture into the baking dish.
 Use a spatula to evenly smooth it across the dish.
-Add desired toppings such as sliced banana and mini vegan chocolate chips.
+Add desired toppings such as sliced banana and mini chocolate chips.

 - Bake for 35-40 minutes, or until the edges are crispy but the center is moist and springy.

 - Cool the baked oatmeal for 10 minutes before slicing and serving.
 Serve with your favorite toppings (see recommendations below).

 - Ripe bananas are a necessity.
 But, how do you know if bananas are ripe?
 The answer is easy.
 You’ll know the bananas are ripe when the peel is yellow with small brown specks all across it.
 A ripe banana will be sweet and soft, making it perfect for mashing in baked oatmeal.
 Plus, ripe bananas are easier to digest and the concentration of antioxidants increases as they ripen.